Pre-Sloped Shower Pan

 Every pre-inclined wet-area tray package consists of one Trugard Direct Pre-Inclined Wet-area Tray, one Hydro Ban Preformed Curb, and one 10 oz tube of Trugard Direct Adhesive & Sealant.

-When integrated with the other elements of the Trugard DirectPreformed Wet-area System and Trugard Direct water resistant products, a complete wet-area setup with flood test can be finished in simply one day, dramatically decreasing labor expenses and the time required for the wet-area installation.
+When integrated with the other elements of the Trugard DirectPreformed Wet-area System and Trugard Direct water resistant products, a complete wet-area setup with flood test can be finished in simply one day, dramatically installing pan for shower decreasing labor expenses and the time required for the wet-area installation.

 There are a couple of options to develop a wet-area floor for tile utilizing deck mud.
 The other is a regular wet-area flooring with a liner which will have two layers-- a preincline, the liner, then the leading incline which is then tiled.